-The total revenue an agency can expect from a client relationship over its entire duration.
+The total revenue a firm can expect from a client relationship over its entire duration.

-The total revenue an agency can expect from a client relationship over its entire duration.
+The total revenue a firm can expect from a client relationship over its entire duration.

-Understanding CLV changes how agencies approach client relationships.
+Understanding CLV changes how firms approach client relationships.
 If a client's CLV is $50,000, investing $500 in retention efforts is clearly worthwhile.
-Agencies should track CLV by client type, industry, and acquisition source to optimize their business development.
+Firms should track CLV by client type, industry, and acquisition source to optimize their business development.

 Monthly retainer: $5,000.
 Average relationship: 24 months.
 Upsells: $10,000 over lifetime.
 CLV = ($5,000 × 24) + $10,000 = $130,000